Worlds Next Door. IV. Mapping the Late Stages of Giant Planet Evolution with a Precise Dynamical Mass and Luminosity for $\epsilon$ Ind Ab: Observations and Data Reduction

 \subsubsection{Astrometry and Photometry}

 Astrometric and photometric measurements of \epsindAb\ are extracted using the negative fake companion injection (NEGFC) method \citep[][]{lagrange_giant_2010, marois_exoplanet_2010}.
 We apply NEGFC to our observations using \texttt{vip\_hci}'s \texttt{firstguess} function.
-First, we generate a \texttt{stpsf} model with the appropriate MIRI filter, using the closest-in-time on-sky OPD map to the observations, and including detector effects.
+First, we generate a \texttt{stpsf} model with the appropriate MIRI filter, using the closest-in-time on-sky optical path difference (OPD) map to the observations, and including detector effects.
+The OPD map includes measurements of the wavefront error across the telescope primary mirror segments.
 The \texttt{stpsf} model in each filter is normalized to the exit pupil of the optical system so that the sum of the PSF is 1.0 in an infinite aperture.
 We inject the model PSF at the NIRCam measured position for varying \emph{negative} flux values, perform PSF subtraction, and minimize a figure of merit in a \{0.5, 0.5, 1\}~FWHM radius aperture at the location of injection for \{F1800W, F2100W, F2550W\} to obtain a first estimate of the planet's flux.
 The initial parameter estimates are input to a simplex Nelder–Mead minimization algorithm \citep[][implemented with argument \texttt{simplex = True}]{nelder_simplex_1965}, which provides a more accurate estimate of the planet's separation, position angle, and flux.
 We minimize two figures of merit: (1) the reduced $\chi^2$ and (2) the residual sum of squares (RSS).
 The two solutions (found to be consistent with each other) are averaged to obtain the final astrometry and photometry (Table~\ref{tab:prop-planet}).